deeppavlov/DeepPavlov/docs/features/models/bert.rst

 The previous sections describe the BERT based models implemented in DeepPavlov.
-To change the BERT model used for initialization in any downstream task mentioned above the following parameters of the config file must be changed to match new BERT path:
+To change the BERT model used for initialization in any downstream task mentioned above the following parameters of the :doc:`config </intro/configuration>` file must be changed to match new BERT path:

 * download URL in the ``metadata.download.url`` part of the config
 * ``bert_config_file``, ``pretrained_bert`` in the BERT based Component